 Unlike BTO flats, ECs are built by private developers.
 They are built by the same companies that put up “real” condominiums, with vast expertise in architecture, lifestyle accommodation, and pretentious French words.
 And while ECs begin as subsidised housing, they all turn into private housing after 10 years.

 This results in four main differences, compared to BTO flats:

 - Resale Rules from the 11th Year Onward

 1. No HDB Concessionary Loan

 If you buy an EC, you need to use a bank loan.
-We have an article on that, but here’s a quick recap:
+Here’s a quick recap:

 A private bank loan only covers 80% of the valuation.
 Of the remaining 20%, up to 15% can come from grants and your CPF.
 That means ECs have an absolute minimum of 5% down payment in cash.
-You should also note that recent changes also mean that it’s not as easy to buy an EC now because of the imposition of a 30% Mortgage Servicing Ratio (MSR).
+You should also note that since 2013, it’s not as easy to buy an EC because of the imposition of a 30% Mortgage Servicing Ratio (MSR).
 So, on top of only being able to get a loan that covers 80% of the home valuation, you can only use 30% of your monthly income to service that loan.

 If you need more help understanding bank loans, or finding a cheap one, get free comparisons and apply for a loan at MoneySmart.